acmei/Guide-for-Transplants/transplant_guide.md

 **University District (U-District)**
 This is where the University of Washington is located, so there are a lot of rental properties in this area.
 There are a lot of students in this neighborhood which can be both good and bad- kind of depends on how you feel about large numbers of 18-22 year olds.
 There are a lot of cheap, fast places to eat and coffee shops that are open late.
 It is a good place to look for sublets, but realize that your housemates may be college students and it is hard (aka stressful) to move during Ada.
 It has fairly accessible transit to downtown, but it is a bit further away than other neighborhoods and is a somewhat hilly bike commute.
-Eventually it will be connnected to downtown via light rail, but that won't happen until 2021, so probably not a strong consideration at this point.
+Eventually it will be connected to downtown via light rail, but that won't happen until 2021, so probably not a strong consideration at this point.

 **West Seattle**
-People often think of West Seattle as being really far away because you have to cross a bridge to get there, but it isn't actually that far away, especially from downtown.
+People often think of West Seattle as being really far away because you have to cross a bridge to get there, but it isn't actually that far away, especially from downtown, buses run fairly frequently and late.
+That being said, make sure you are close to a downtown bus route on the West Seattle side.
+It has a great retail area, Alki beach (which is the peninsula that looks back toward downtown), great parks, a nice farmer's market, good grocery options, and more housing than cap/first hill.
+Some people say that people who live in West Seattle don't leave unless they have to-- it is definitely a distinctive community.
+There is also a water taxi to downtown from the east side of Alki, but it doesn't run that frequently or year round, so it is more of a fun adventure than a regular commuting option.

 Getting Around _Ashley_
 --------------